ryanoasis/dotfiles/readme.md

 # Dotfiles

-> screenshots, backup, and overview of my dev settings for my own reference.
+> Screenshots, backup, and overview of my development settings for my own reference.
 If it's useful to others then that's cool

 ## Settings Previews